BretttJ/Things/BDD_Tests/BDD.md

     }
 ```

-With this setup, we could also just use NUnit assertions for this if we wanted.
-Here is how we would do that:
+With this setup, we could also just use basic NUnit assertions for this if we wanted.

-Add ``using NUnit.Framework;`` to the file, then we can set a step definition.
+To do this, first add ``using NUnit.Framework;`` to the file.
+Then, the syntax is exactly the same as in Unit Testing:

 ```
     [Then("the result should be {int}")]